-The clinical team work closely with the Receptionists to offer you an efficient and personal service for urgent and routine problems.
+The clinical team work closely with the Receptionist team to offer you an efficient and personal service for urgent and routine problems.

 Appointments can be made in person here at the surgery, by telephone or by using our online booking service.
 Access the online appointment system here

 We offer a same day appointment system for problems which are deemed to be medically urgent.
 These appointments are limited and the Reception team are trained to direct you to the most appropriate source of care so you will be asked the reason you need to be seen.